 At the University of Minnesota there are general medicine admitting ward teams, called "Maroon" teams, as well as several subspecialty teams.

-There are four teaching ward teams, two “senior only” teams and three traditional medicine teams.
+There are five teaching ward teams, two “senior only” teams and three traditional medicine teams.
 The “senior only” teams consist of one resident paired with one attending physician to prepare residents for a true hospitalist schedule.
 The traditional teaching teams consist of one resident, one intern, 1-2 medical students, and a teaching attending.
-They participate in a q4 admitting cycle: long call, post call, short call, and precall.
-The long call day takes admissions until 6 pm; and short call until 2 pm.
-The postcall and precall days are protected from new admissions.
-There is a Night Float team, one intern and one resident, who admits and cross covers overnight.
-Average census on these teams is 8, with a cap of 12.
+They participate in a q3 admitting cycle: long call, post call, and precall.
+There is a Night Float team, one intern, one resident, and a swing intern, who admits and cross covers overnight.

 There are Heme/Onc and BMT inpatient admitting services staffed by Heme/Onc hospitalists and midlevel nurse practitioners; these are both offered as electives for those residents who are interested.

-There are other electives that are offered at the University site, including gastroenterology, hepatology, palliative care, emergency medicine, infectious disease, HIV, rheumatology, endocrinology and more
+There are other electives that are offered at the University site, including gastroenterology, palliative care, emergency medicine, infectious disease, HIV, rheumatology, endocrinology and more